mcce22extreme/ss2023-tmcsp-testim/README.md

 - Product Details
 - Quote

-All dropdown menus in the app are to be automated in such a way that they mimic the user interactions of a real user
+All dropdown menus in the app are to be automated in such a way that they mimic the user interactions of a real user.

 The vehicle information in the Quote Page should be validated.
 - Make, Year of construction, Performance, Fuel, Mileage Per Year, List price

 ## Setup

 A lot of tools are involved in this whole project, some need to talk to each other.
 This chapter is about configuration and enabling data exchange between the involved tools.

 ### Headspin